Gwendolyn Maxine "Gwen" Stacy

 - Heroic BSoD: Having been Brought Down to Normal and being relentlessly hunted by Frank Castle - who has shown himself more than willing to hurt innocents to get to her - Gwen almost crosses the Despair Event Horizon and seriously considers fleeing to Earth-616 and even accepting Matt Murdock's offer of apprenticeship and joining the Hand to escape.
 The Bodega Bandit, of all people, is able to restore her resolve.
 After her dad allows himself to be arrested so that she can escape, she fully crosses it and accepts Murdock's offer, joining the Hand in exchange for his promise to mount a legal defense for her father.
 Eventually, she rejects Murdock, and regains her mojo.

 - Heroic Host: After being depowered and using the last of her power-ups to save Harry Osborn, she gets her powers back by bonding with her world's version of the Venom symbiote.
 While this causes her a lot of angst for a good while afterward, thanks to her anger over Rhino's attack on her dad making her nearly lose control, she and the symbiote eventually stabilize into a healthy partnership.
-She still uses the Venom appearance on occasion for the intimidation factor, though.
+She still uses the Venom appearance on occasion for the intimidation factor though, and the symbiote will automatically switch to it when she's especially angry.

 - Hero with Bad Publicity: Naturally, like almost every other Spider-Man, Spider-Woman's reputation is in tatters at the beginning, especially when everyone accused her of murdering Peter Parker in cold blood.
 After the misunderstanding was cleared, Gwen's identity was exposed and she spent time in prison for her actions as a vigilante, while Spider-Woman isn't directly frowned upon anymore, her civil life as Gwen Stacy is a disaster, as her being Spider-Woman and having a criminal record makes it impossible for her to attend college, get a normal job or even eat at a restaurant with Harry.